 French countertenor Philippe Jaroussky sings Antonio Vivaldi’s “Vedrò con mio diletto” (English: I will see with joy) on French TV on February 28th, 2007.
 Later on that evening, he is awarded 2007 best French lyrical artist.

-French countertenor Philippe Jaroussky sings 17th century arias from the Italian composers: Icônes du Seicento (Icons of the Seicento).
-The word Seicento simply refers to the Italian history and culture during the 17th century.
-The seicento saw the end of the Renaissance movement in Italy, and the beginning of the Counter-Reformation and the Baroque era. […]
+Accompanied by the early music ensemble L’Arpeggiata, French countertenor Philippe Jaroussky sings 17th-century arias from the Italian composers: Icônes du Seicento (Icons of the Seicento).
+The word Seicento simply refers to Italian history and culture during the 17th century.
+The Seicento saw the end of the Renaissance movement in Italy, and the beginning of the […]

 French countertenor Philippe Jaroussky sings Baroque Arias with his own L’Ensemble Artaserse during a great concert recorded by MEZZO TV at the palace of Versailles, Paris on June 17, 2009.